disposablefilm/disposablefilm.com/_posts/2010-03-24-lost-tribe.md

 video: //player.vimeo.com/video/10225263
 collections:
  - 2010-03-24-competitive-shorts.md
-blurb: Lost Tribe of New York City, a film by ???.
+blurb: Lost Tribe of New York City, a film by Andy and Carol London.
 ---

 Lost Tribe of New York City
+By Andy and Carol London

 Official Selection of Disposable Film Festival 2010